A Zariski dense exceptional set in Manin's conjecture: dimension 2: Introduction

+\begin{rema} It is worth mentioning that in $(2)$ of Theorem $\ref{the1}$, an elliptic curve has the lowest possible genus for an irreducible curve parametrizing rational curves in $\lvert-2K_S\rvert$, by \cite[Proposition 24]{Lubbes14} combined with Proposition \ref{prop1} (2). \end{rema}

+Theorem $\ref{the1}$ in particular gives a negative answer to Question \ref{ques1}.
+Moreover, we can prove that the geometric exceptional set of $S$ is dense under two additional assumptions.

+\begin{theo} In the notation of Theorem \ref{the1}, suppose $k$ is a field which contains $\bQ(\sqrt{-3})$ and \begin{enumerate}[\upshape(1)] \item $E$ has positive Mordell-Weil rank, and \item $S$ has Picard rank $1$. \end{enumerate} Then the geometric exceptional set of $S$ is Zariski dense. \end{theo} There exists an integer $m$ such that the surface $S$ satisfies these assumptions.
+Moreover, if we assume a conjecture on elliptic curves, then there exist infinitely many such integers $m$.

+\begin{prop} The assumptions in Theorem \ref{thm2} are satisfied when $m=7$ and $k=\bQ(\sqrt{-3})$.
+Moreover, if we assume the Tate-Shafarevich groups of elliptic curves over $\bQ$ with $j$-invariant $0$ are finite, then when

+the corresponding surface $S$ satisfies the assumptions.
+By Dirichlet’s theorem on arithmetic progressions, there are infinitely many such $m$. \end{prop}

+To obtain a concrete counterexample to the original version of Manin's Conjecture, we appeal to \cite[Corollary 1.3]{BL16} which shows that when a Fano variety admits a Zariski dense set of saturated subvarieties then there is a choice of adelic metric for which the exceptional set must be Zariski dense.
+Thus we obtain the following corollary. \begin{coro} Suppose the surface $S$ defined in Theorem $\ref{the1}$ satisfies the assumptions in Theorem \ref{thm2}.
+Then for any non-empty open subset $U\subset S$ and any real number $A\geq 0$, there exists an adelic metric on $L$ such that

-\end{coro} In other words, the original version of Manin's Conjecture does not hold for the surface $S$.
+\end{coro} In other words, the original version of Manin's Conjecture does not hold for the surface $S$ satisfying the assumptions in Theorem \ref{thm2}.
+By Proposition \ref{prop1.6}, such a surface exists.
+If we assume that the Tate-Shafarevich groups of elliptic curves over $\bQ$ with $j$-invariant $0$ are finite, then we have infinitely many such surfaces.

+As a consequence, we obtain what appears to be the first example of a Zariski dense geometric exceptional set in dimension $2$ over fields of characteristic $0$.
+It is worth mentioning that \cite{beheshti2021rational} provides the first example of a Zariski dense geometric exceptional set in dimension $2$ in positive characteristic.

+The paper is organized as follows.
+In Section 2 we review background knowledge and calculate the geometric exceptional sets for del Pezzo surfaces of degree $1$ and Picard rank $1$.
+In Section 3 we prove Theorem \ref{the1}.
+In Section 4 we prove Theorem \ref{thm2}, Proposition \ref{prop1.6} and Corollary \ref{cor1.6}.
+In Section 5 we try to compute the moduli space of rational curves in $\lvert-2K_X \rvert$ systematically.
+Although it seems difficult to determine all the irreducible components, we find three other elliptic components among them.

-{\bf Acknowledgments.} The author wishes to express his thanks to his advisor Sho Tanimoto for suggesting the problem and for many stimulating conversations.
-The author would also like to thank Brian Lehmann for his comments on a draft of this paper.
-This paper is based on the author’s master thesis at Nagoya University \cite{masterthesis}.
+{\bf Acknowledgments.} The author would like to thank Sho Tanimoto for suggesting the problem and for many stimulating conversations.
+The author also wishes to thank Brian Lehmann and Anthony V\'{a}rilly-Alvarado for useful comments and Julian Lyczak for pointing out an error in Proposition $\ref{prop1}$ of a previous version of this paper.
+This paper is based on the author’s master's thesis at Nagoya University.
 The author was partially supported by JST FOREST program Grant number JPMJFR212Z and JSPS Bilateral Joint Research Projects Grant number JPJSBP120219935.